-In addition, South Africa is a nation filled of unbelievable natural wonders, and you will also love to see some of them if you have to visit this country.
-However, it can be complex sometimes to recognize which ones you must make the time to visit first.
+In addition, South Africa is a nation filled with unbelievable natural wonders, and you will also love to see some of them if you have to visit this country.
+However, it can be complex sometimes to recognize which ones you must take the time to visit first.
 After all, South Africa is a huge nation and you will not be able to see them all.
-Here are a few of the most unbelievable natural wonders of South African that can help you decide which ones to visit.
+Here are a few of the most unbelievable natural wonders of South Africa that can help you decide which ones to visit.

 Amphitheater and Tungela Falls

 Vredefort Dome is considered as one of the biggest brunt craters all over the world, and it is also one of the most breathtaking tourist attractions to consider in South Africa.
-It I situated in Free State Province and have a diameter of between 155 and 186 miles.
+It is situated in Free State Province and has a diameter of between 155 and 186 miles.
 It is also a UNESCO World Heritage Site.
 Vredefort is almost two billion years old.

 Addo Elephant National Park

-Addo Elephant National Park is located at, not over an hour’s travel, about 72 km north of Port Elizabeth in South Africa.
+Addo Elephant National Park is located about 72 km north of Port Elizabeth in South Africa.
 The Park covers an area of almost 1480 square kilometers on land, combining an area of 1200 square kilometers of aquatic environment as well.

 This is a great escape for nature lovers, particularly for those who love elephants.
 How can you not love these gentle giants.